“Nothing stops me…now”

 “Tanya and Susan took control and really changed their lives.”

-Weight Loss Solutions is presented each month Parma Hospital’s bariatric program.
+Weight Loss Solutions is presented each month UH Parma Medical Center’s bariatric program.
 Call (440) 743-2900 for more information and to register.